ckeditor/ckeditor4-docs/docs/guide/dev/integration/vue/README.md

 		},
 		methods: {
 			onNamespaceLoaded( CKEDITOR ) {
-				// Add external `placeholder` plugin which will be available for every
+				// Add external `placeholder` plugin which will be available for each
 				// editor instance on the page.
 				CKEDITOR.plugins.addExternal( 'placeholder', '/path/to/the/placeholder/plugin', 'plugin.js' );
 			}